iyerikuzwe/Ikuzwe-collage/README.md

     2. A special gratitude I give to my mentors,  whose contribution in stimulating suggestions and encouragement,  helped me to coordinate my project.

     3. Furthermore I would also like to acknowledge with much appreciation the crucial role of my classmates who  help me to assemble the codes and gave suggestion about the task.
-    4. Last but not least, many thanks go to the mentor of the project, [Mr Saphani] whose have invested his full effort in guiding our team in achieving the goal.
+    4. Last but not least, many thanks go to the mentor of the project, [Mr Saphani,Mr Aristote] whose have invested his full effort in guiding our team in achieving the goal.
     5. I have to appreciate the guidance given by other facilitators that has improved our projects skills,thanks to their comments and advices.